ashikur-rahman-fh/MLOpsTemplate/README.md

 # MLOps template

+## Add prediction logic
+Find # TODO in the source code and update that with proper logic

 ### Setup
 1. Copy your trained model in the same directory where this `README.md`` file is located.
 2. Copy the python packages that are already installed and paste it in the bottom of the `requirements.txt` file.